The female athlete triad in college dance students: Video from the 2014 Annual Meeting

 The purpose of this pilot study was to discover the prevalence of the Female Athlete Triad in college dance majors and minors.
 An anonymous survey was used to collect data from the current female dancers at an American university to determine if a relationship existed between injuries and eating disorders.
 Sixty female dancers participated in the survey that included a combination of questions extracted from the Eating Attitudes Test-26 (EAT-26) and the Pre-Participation Evaluation from the Female Athlete Triad Coalition.
 Findings indicated that 25% of participants could be classified as being in the symptomatic range for disordered eating patterns and behaviors; 48% stated the absence of a monthly menstrual cycle; and 16.67% had sustained stress fractures.

 Dancers with a higher eating disorder attitude tended to have more injuries.
 Further, the sample population had disordered eating patterns and that a relationship existed among the Female Athlete Triad symptoms.
-In addition, more educational resources should be implemented in dance courses, along with an increase in seminars, town meetings, and counseling services addressing the consequences of eating disorders.
+In addition, more educational resources should be implemented in dance courses, along with an increase in seminars, town meetings, and counselling services addressing the consequences of eating disorders.